tiagomoita/GitHub-ReactJS/README.md

 # About the project
-Simple GitHub repositories website, created with React with a login authentication flow, and using localStorage as a Database.
+Simple GitHub repositories website, created with React with a login authentication flow, using localStorage as a Database.

 ## Layout on Browser